ChrisTher0n/FibonacciInterviewQuestion/README.txt

-Fibonacci Sequence calculation application by Christiaan Theron
+Fibonacci Sequence calculation application by Chris Theron

 The original development brief was:
     //Write a C# application that returns the nth number in the Fibonacci sequence.